nginx/agent/hugo/content/configuration/configuration-overview.md

   2. Environment variables overwrite configuration file values.
   3. Config files are the lowest priority and config settings are superseded if either of the other options is used.

-- The NGINX Agent is configured by default to connect to the NGINX Management Suite on port 443 based on the address used to download the install script.
-If this setting doesn't work, you can change the `server` fields in the `nginx-agent.conf` file.
-Instructions are provided in the following sections.

 - Open any required firewall ports or SELinux/AppArmor rules for the ports and IPs you want to use.

 {{</note>}}